DyfanJones/Blog/content/post/2019-10-29-an-amazon-sdk-for-r.md

 lapply(obj$Contents, function(x) x$Key)
 ```

 From this quick example it is clear that the `paws` SDK's syntax is extremely similar to `boto3`, although with an R twist.
-But this is only a good thing, as hundreds of people know the `boto3 ` already and therefore they will be familiar with `paws` by association.
-I can't express the potential for R users now they have a SDK into AWS.
+This can only a good thing, as hundreds of people know `boto3 ` already and therefore they will be familiar with `paws` by association.
+I can't express the potential the package `paws` gives R users.
 A good project that utilises the `paws` sdk is the package [`noctua`](https://cran.r-project.org/web/packages/noctua/index.html). `noctua` creates a wrapper of the `paws` connection to AWS Athena and developes a `DBI` interface for R users.
 We will go into the package `noctua` in the next blog.
-First here is the example how to work with AWS Athena when using `paws`.
+First here is an example how of to work with AWS Athena when using `paws`.

-*Submit a query to Athena using `paws`*
+*Querying to AWS Athena using `paws`*
 ```
 # create an AWS Athena object
 athena <- paws::athena()